 Beauty secrets from around the world are valuable bits of information that can help anyone struggling with dry scalp, fragile nails, brittle hair or dull skin.
-Getting fresh perspective and ideas for beauty troubles is always exciting, and these secrets can help cut down the cost of maintaining your natural beauty.
+Getting a fresh perspective and ideas for beauty troubles is always exciting, and these secrets can help cut down the cost of maintaining your natural beauty.
 All of the items found in these secrets are easily obtained from grocery stores, and you may already have them hiding in your cupboards.
 Read about how women from around the globe stay looking fabulous all year round!

 If you’re not satisfied with face masks found in the stores, then make your own by following a classic Chilean recipe involving red grapes.
 This mask will leave you with radiant skin because of the antioxidants found in the grapes.
-To “diy” this mask:
+To DIY this mask:

-Take a handful of red grapes and smash them in a small bowl, combine 2 tablespoons of white flour with the grapes, and apply the mask to your face.
+- Take a handful of red grapes and smash them in a small bowl, combine 2 tablespoons of white flour with the grapes, and apply the mask to your face.

 If you have trouble growing your nails due to them breaking easily, then take a hint from women in the Dominican Republic.
 Strong nails can be achieved by chopping fresh garlic into small bits, putting the bits into clear nail polish, waiting 7-10 days, and then applying the solution to your nails.
 This will smell bad initially; however, the scent fades away completely with time.

 Give your whole body a pick-me-up by using milk to soak in instead of water.
 Milk was Cleopatra’s secret to smooth and soft skin, and can be a home treatment that is easy and effective.

 Prepare your bath as normal, and then add 2 cups of powdered milk.
 You’ll remove dead skin cells to uncover silky soft skin!

 Women of France don’t take beauty lightly, and are known to get facials and massages regularly.
 This mask uses natural enzymes to firm and brighten your skin.